-Based on the Perron et al. (2008) model, the formation of the vesicles occurred when water and 15N-bearing organics, derived from the hydrated clasts, were degassed during the impact of a chondritic object onto the Bencubbin parent body, which probably arrived from the outer solar system.
+Based on the Perron et al. (2008) model, the formation of the vesicles occurred when water and 15N-bearing organics, derived from the hydrated clasts, were degassed during the impact of a chondritic object onto the Bencubbin parent body, which probably arrived from the outer Solar System.
 The 15N and water became dissolved in the low-temperature melt phases local to the impact, and further degassing left bubbles as the melt phase solidified.
 Evidence shows that vesicle formation had to occur prior to the major impact event which produced the silicate glassmetal-melt that fused all of the components together.
 Bencubbin has a low average porosity of 3.9% (Macke et al., 2011).

 The Bencubbin metal component records the effects of at least two late shock events during which recrystallization and minor differentiation occurred.
 It was during one of these events that shock-melted silicate glass containing miniscule FeNiS metallic blebs was produced from the existing porous aggregate of clastic material.
 Perron et al. (2008) calculated that the precursor material of this silicate glass was composed of approximately equal proportions of silicate clasts and hydrated clasts, of which the latter were composed of water-bearing phyllosilicates; these phyllosilicates were likely the source of the oxidation that is observed in the melt phase (high FeO).
 This silicate glass has welded together the various components of this meteorite during an impact-heating event, calculated by KAr chronometry to have occurred 4.2 (±0.05) b.y. ago (Marty et al., 2010).
-Another evaluation by Trinquier et al. (2008) based on MnCr systematics revealed that impact-related metamorphism on the CB parent body occurred much earlier in Solar System history, at 4,564.9 (±4.0) m.y. ago.
+Another evaluation by Trinquier et al. (2008) based on MnCr systematics revealed that impact-related metamorphism on the CB parent body occurred much earlier in Solar System history, at 4.5649 (±0.0040) b.y. ago.
 Sub-µm- to µm-sized diamonds are present within both metal and silicate portions and along their boundaries, mostly associated with shocked graphite.
 They provide evidence of high-shock events with corresponding pressures reaching at least 1520 GPa.

-Previously published studies (LPSC XXXI ) designed to locate the source of the heavy 15N in Bencubbin are in agreement with the model described above.
+Previously published studies (31st LPSC ) designed to locate the source of the heavy 15N in Bencubbin are in agreement with the model described above.
 Some of the heavy nitrogen, along with rare gases such as radiogenic 40Ar, were found to reside in µm-sized vesicles associated with the silicate melt phase.
 However, rather than implicating the hydrated clasts as the source of the heavy N and the oxidation as proposed above, it was hypothesized that the high oxide content within the vesicle-containing silicate melt phase was most consistent with fractionation processes occurring as a consequence of a high-temperature shock event.
 This chemically reactive environment could have led to the release of N, creating the N- and Ar-rich vesicles.
-In suceeding studies utilizing micro-infrared spectroscopy, Guilhaumou et al. (2006) first discovered the water present in the vesicles and melt phase, and this team suggested that the vesicles were formed when water from the hydrated matrix was degassed during a shock event.
+In succeeding studies utilizing micro-infrared spectroscopy, Guilhaumou et al. (2006) first discovered the water present in the vesicles and melt phase, and this team suggested that the vesicles were formed when water from the hydrated matrix was degassed during a shock event.

-It was posited in earlier studies that the heavy nitrogen was likely incorporated in the Bencubbin parent body directly from an isotopically heterogeneous region of the solar nebula.
+It was proposed in earlier studies that the heavy nitrogen was likely incorporated in the Bencubbin parent body directly from an isotopically heterogeneous region of the solar nebula.
 The occurrence of N-rich material in taenite located at the sulfide-metal boundary and in the molten metal phase, shows that N was mobilized during shock heating and then redistributed during the later cooling stage.
 For this to be true, the N carrier would not be a pristine presolar component.
 The discovery of hydrated matrix lumps in other meteorites of the CR clan containing organics and phyllosilicates is consistent with these previous conclusions.
 The hydrated clasts which were once a component in Bencubbin were likely destroyed in a major impact-heating event.

 The siderophile elemental trends reflected in the metal clasts of Bencubbin are consistent with higher partial pressures than those associated with typical nebular formation models (Fedkin et al., 2014).
 Instead, a model consistent with the known properties of Bencubbin supports a formation within a highly siderophile-enriched impact vapor plume produced in a collision between a metal-rich chondritic body and a reduced silicate (low-FeO) body (Campbell et al., 2001).
 This catastrophic collision between two molten planetesimals (or a hypervelocity impact between two solidified objects) occurred within the first few m.y. of solar system history.
 The impact produced a high-temperature metal-enriched gas, from which accreted the CB-chondrite daughter object.
 Results of computations and modeling by Fedkin et al. (2014, 2015) indicate that both of these colliding planetesimals could have been differentiated CR-type chondritic planetesimals composed of a core, a CaO-, Al2O3-poor mantle, and a CaO-, Al2O3-rich crust, along with significant hydrous materials.
 A more detailed scenario of the formation environment for the bencubbinites was ascertained through kinetic condensation modeling by Fedkin et al. (2015), a synopsis of which can be found on the HaH 237 page.